 The health and function of the entire body is dependent on the health of the nervous system.
 A variety of factors, including diet, environmental toxins, stress and emotion can affect the nervous system.
-Watch this slideshow to understand how your nervous system works and how you can help it stay healthy.

 Understanding the Nervous System

 You are electric!
 Everything in your body is connected through nerve cells, electrical impulses, and chemical messengers.
 You could say that the nervous system “wires” us together.
 The nervous system consists of conscious and unconscious areas:

 - Peripheral Nerves

 - Perceive through senses

 - Regulate conscious actions